ninegua/ic-qr-scanner/README.md

 - [ ] Support [Add to Home screen] from mobile browser.
 - [ ] Pick a better default camera (micro-lens) by default, or let user choose.

+Note:
+* A message has to fit in the QR-Code size limit, which is about 4000 characters after `gzip -c|base64`.
+* Blurry image does not work, but you can always enlarge the QR code displayed on your AG computer to help with the scanning.

 Reproducible build:

 You can verify the build by comparing hashes from 3 sources, github release, local build, and the deployed canister (`dfx` command needs to run from a directory that has a valid `dfx.json`):